 Measure G is used to fund additional teacher positions at the elementary level in order to reduce class sizes.
 With Measure G funds, average class size across all K-3 classrooms was 15.4 students in 2015-16.
 Without Measure G funds, the average class size would have risen just slightly, by only 0.63 students per class, to an average of 16.03 students.
 A nearly $5 million investment of Measure G funds reduced class sizes by less than one (1) student in 2015-16.

-The Covered Elementary Intervention funding is allocated directly to school sites in order to give classroom teachers time to plan, assess student work, and collaborate with peer teachers and serves through the use of prep periods.
+The Covered Elementary Intervention funding is allocated directly to school sites in order to give classroom teachers time to plan, assess student work, and collaborate with peer teachers through the use of prep periods.

 Measure G funds support approximately $1 million of the approximately $6 million Talent Division budget. $827,000 of Measure G revenue funded 8.2 FTE across 11 different positions in the Talent Division, which had a total of 49 FTE.
 Measure G funded Talent Division positions focus on recruitment and retention activities.

 Measure G funds were spent on middle school electives in the 2012-13 and 2013-14 school years.
 Since then, no Measure G funds were spent on middle school electives.

 Funding in music allows the District to provide access to quality music instruction, to build school cultures that support learning through music and to prepare teachers to teach in and through music.
 This funding supports teachers on special assignments or consultants to provide the District’s students with benefit of having a creative expert.